web-deps/odom/docs/components.md

 #### Component Constructor

 The [Constructor](#constructor) is the single named export of the module `HelloWorld`.
 The constructor is used to create the component.
-The component is created using `createComponent`, one of the named exports of Acom.
+The component is created using `createComponent`, one of the named exports of Odom.
 The constructor then returns the component instance, which is what the promise returned by `createComponent` resolves to.

 #### Using the component